AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 #### Experiment: 1" and 1/8"
 1. First a mock filter was constructed using a 1" clear PVC pipe; in this pipe an angle hole was drilled at 45 degrees from the vertical around 5 inches from the top of the pipe.
 Into this hole, a small length of 1/8" tubing cut on one end to an angle of 45 degrees was inserted and glued.
 See Figure 1 above for an image of the apparatus.
 2. Dry sand was poured from the top into the apparatus to see if dry sand would move up the outlet tube when the sand level was two inches above the angled outlet.
 It did not.
-3. An additional 500g of sand were poured in increments of 100g, this corresponded with an additional height of about 1.5ft in the 1" pipe.
+3. An additional 500 g of sand were poured in increments of 100 g, this corresponded with an additional height of about 1.5 ft in the 1" pipe.
 At no point did dry sand enter into the outlet tube.
-4. Water was then slowly added into original amount of sand, during this process water carried sand into the first inch of the outlet tube.
+4. Water was then slowly added into the original amount of sand.
+During this process, water carried sand into the first inch of the outlet tube.
-5. Pumps were checked for proper flow rate to get proper water velocity in the outlet tube as corresponding to the outlet diameter and speed required for backwash and operation speed.
-The water within the body of the filter was moving at a speed required for backwash and the outlet pull was at the speed required during operation as that should be the maximum velocity experienced in the filter shelves.
+5. Pumps were checked for proper flow rate to get the appropriate water velocity in the outlet tube corresponding to the outlet diameter and speed required for backwash and operation speed.
+The water within the body of the filter was moving at a speed required for backwash and the outlet was pulled at the speed required during operation as that should be the maximum velocity experienced in the filter shelves.
-6.Water was then pumped through the very wet sand.
+6. Water was then pumped through the wet sand.
 Sand moved around 3 inches up the length of the outlet tube.
 Preferential flow paths were observed as the apparatus was tilted.

 #### Experiment: 1" and 3/4"

 1. Originally, the plan had been to use 1" and 1" but fabrication of the experimental apparatus was extraordinarily challenging, so the outlet tube dimension was changed to reflect what was possible to construct.
 Because of this a 3/4" inch pipe was used instead.
-Using a hole saw an angled hole was drilled in to the main 1" tube.
-The 3/4" pipe was then also cut on one end with the same size hole saw bit.
+Using a drill press with a hole saw attachment, an angled hole was drilled into the main 1" tube.
+The 3/4" pipe was then cut on one end with the same size hole saw bit.
 This meant that the curvature of each piece fit together more snugly than had the 3/4" pipe been sliced flat.
-Then the two pieces were welded together.
+The two pieces were welded together.
 2. Sand was poured into the container to a level of around 4 inches above the opening of the angled outlet.
 Sand settled slightly into the angled tube.
 3. The apparatus was filled with water, and the inlets and outlets were hooked up to their respective pumps and waste lines.
 At this point the sand rose in the outlet column to a length of around 3 inches.
-4. The pumps were reset to work at the new speeds needed to pull water through the outlet at 1.8mm/s and through the main filter at 9mm/s.
-As the sand in the main column fluidized the sand dropped in the outlet column down to a length of 1.1" which remained constant over the several minutes the pumps were on.
+4. The pumps were reset to work at the new speeds needed to pull water through the outlet at 1.8 mm/s and through the main filter at 9 mm/s.
+As the sand in the main column fluidized, the sand dropped in the outlet column to a length of 1.1 " which remained constant over the several minutes that the pumps were on.
 5. The pumps speeds were altered away from what would be useful during operation to develop a sense for what effect that could have on the effectiveness of the filter shelves.
 Below is a table of the values obtained.

 <div class="alert alert-block alert-danger">